What to measure first

 Compare by strategy before comparing by day

 Day-to-day results can be noisy.
 Strategy and tag segmentation usually reveals more useful signals for process changes.
-For example, review covered calls separately from spreads or long calls.
+For example, review covered calls separately from defined-risk spreads or long calls.

 Weekly review questions that improve decision quality